vijayscybersec-cloud/Cybersecurity-SOC-Lab-Analysis/Incident-Report-DNS-Troubleshooting.md

 ---

+**Source:** This incident scenario and log data are provided by the **Google Cybersecurity Professional Certificate** curriculum on Coursera.

 ## ✅ Resolution & Recommendations
 1. **Immediate Action:** Escalated the issue to security engineers to restart the DNS service on the target server.
 2. **Root Cause Analysis:** Investigating whether a recent firewall update blocked UDP Port 53.